Home page logo

 Performs a script scan using the default set of scripts.
 It is equivalent to --script=default.
 Some of the scripts in this category are considered intrusive and should not be run against a target network without permission.

 File and directory names may be relative or absolute.
 Absolute names are used directly.
-Relative paths are looked for in the following places until found:
+Relative paths are looked for in the scripts of each of the following places until found:

 --datadir